masato-ogishi/Repitope/README.md

 Reference
 ------------------------
-Ogishi, M and Yotsuyanagi, H. (2018) "The landscape of T cell epitope immunogenicity in sequence space." bioRxiv. doi: https://doi.org/10.1101/155317
+Ogishi, M and Yotsuyanagi, H. (2019) "Quantitative prediction of the landscape of T cell epitope immunogenicity in sequence space." *Frontiers in Immunology*.